Anishreddy1/crudApp/README.md

-Steps to run CRUDAPP applications on chrome browser !!!
+Steps to run CRUDAPP applications on chrome browserof windows  !!!

 -Create the mysql database/tables/ from db.sql